flhuihui1001/Big-data-Hadoop-and-spark/README.md

 ## Getting started with AWS and Hadoop

-In this first assignment, you will get used to working with AWS and other command line stuff.
+In this first assignment, you will get used to working with AWS, the command line, Hadoop and MapReduce.
 You will start an EMR cluster, list files, clone repositories, run a MapReduce job, put data into your cluster, and more.
 The tools you will be using in this assignment are:

 * Git (command line)
 * SSH (making keys and logging in to remote systems)